fufuok/utils/xsync/DOC.md

 func NewMPMCQueue(capacity int) *MPMCQueue
 ```

-NewMPMCQueue creates a new MPMCQueue instance with the given capacity\.
+NewMPMCQueue creates a new MPMCQueue instance with the given capacity.

 ### func \(\*MPMCQueue\) Dequeue